 Of course, there are exceptions.
 A handful of mid-major schools compete favorably with the Power 5 programs.
 These programs are typically located in warm weather states where they recruit from a large and deep talent pool.
 Occasionally these teams even upset a Power 5 opponent, but that does not happen very often.

 There are also individual players on mid-major teams who enjoy some personal success against this higher level of competition.
-Unfortunately, for every one of these players, there are several who do not matchup against the best softball players in the country.
+For every one of these players, there are dozens who do not matchup against the best softball players in the country.

 A Blessing in Disguise

 I would also like to see more inter-conference tournaments in the preseason like the Big Ten/ACC Challenge.
-If Power 5 teams scheduled comparable opponents early in the season, games in late February and early March would be nearly as exciting as games in May and June.
+When Power 5 teams schedule comparable opponents early in the season, games in late February and early March can be as exciting as games in May and June.

 I coached at the D3 level for several seasons.
 Each Spring, we would travel to Florida to play other D3 opponents.
 Some teams were better than us and others were worse, but every game was competitive.

 Equally matched games provided our coaching staff with a clear indication of our strengths and weaknesses heading into our conference schedule.
-If we had played D1 or the better D2 teams during those trips, it would not have been as fun or meaningful for our program.
+If we had played D1 or D2 teams during those trips, it would not have been as fun or meaningful.

 Stay in Your Lane

 I am a highly competitive person and enjoy a good challenge to test my hitters.
 But we all need to understand our limitations.
 Some ultra-competitive mid-major college coaches reading this are probably furious with me.
 They may believe their players can hit and pitch with any team in the country.
 Most would be wrong.